Person browsing through a buyers guide catalog

 Get inspiration from Wayfair, a home goods company that specializes in furniture.
 The company provides a buyers guide that addresses how and when to purchase a new mattress, according to common pain points, including age, noise, and sagging.

-Focus on formatting
+Focus on Formatting

 It's one thing to write an informative buyers guide, but quite another to make it visually appealing.
 Curating a piece that looks as good as it reads isn't always easy, but by leaning into some best practices, you can get close on the first try.